virtkick/http-master/README.md

-rush-http-proxy
+http-master
 ===============

-rush-http-proxy is based on node-http-proxy, the extra features are:
+http-master is based on node-http-proxy, the extra features are:
 * Run multiple host/port configurations on a single instance.
 * Run worker instances to parallelize workload.
 Number of workers defaults to CPU number
 * Support reading SSL SNI configurations from file and CRT bundle files.
 This means handling multiple SSL certificates on the same domain.